 - 1 teaspoon coarse sea salt crushed

-- Toss grape tomatoes with 1 tablespoon olive oil, a pinch of salt and pepper and a whole clove of garlic.
+- Toss halved tomatoes with 1 tablespoon olive oil, a pinch of salt and pepper and a whole clove garlic.

 - Finish with a dash of cracked coarse sea salt and black pepper.

-- And a finishing touch, drizzle 1/2 tablespoon olive oil.
+- For a finishing touch, drizzle ½ tablespoon olive oil.